How to replace LVDS cards in a Gio, Eos Ti, or Gio @5

 - Remove the cover/s behind the affected screen/s until you see a 2x3" blue board attached to the back of the screen (shown below).
 Eos Ti has an extra panel inside attached to the back of each screen which covers the boards.

-If you are having intermittent loss of a screen, check the switch settings before you replace the board.
+Check the switch settings here before you replace the board.
 If one of the switches on S1 is set to on, turn it to off and continue to monitor the issue.
 It may go away now.
 This is a programming switch that was left on in production and can cause intermittent loss of video, although it should only rarely do this.

 Be sure not to pull on the cable connected to the screen itself as it is very delicate.

-- Check the settings for each board before reinstalling all the covers.
-See this article for details.
+- Check the settings for each board before reinstalling.